mindactuate/youtubeontop-v1/README.md

 ### Proxy

-Set up your proxy settings and keep on watching.
+Set up your [proxy](#what-the-hack-is-a-proxy) settings and keep on watching.

 <img src="/_img/proxy.png" width=500>

 ### Funny offline mode

-Offline?
-Like in the stone age, hm?
-Google's popular Dinosaurier game integrated in this app. :)
+Without Internet?
+It's like the Jurassic period, isn't it?
+Google's famous dinosaur game is integrated into this desktop app and takes you through internet-less times. :)

 <img src="/_img/offline.png" width=500>

 ### One Euro is all I need :)

-Lot's of work - even with assistance of great frameworks, libraries and tools.
+The app was a lot of work - despite the support of great frameworks, libraries and tools.
 The app costs a small amount of 1€.
-But still free testing allowed - unlimited.
+Of course, unlimited free testing is still allowed.

 [<img src="/_img/icon_donate.png" width=128>](https://www.paypal.me/mindactuate)
 (click me)